 The majority of all power cables are extruded XLPE insulated cables.
 These consist of a conductor, an inner conductive layer, the main insulation layer, an outer conductive layer, an outer conductor and an outer insulation/jacket.

+The majority of all power cables are extruded XLPE insulated cables.
+These consist of a conductor, an inner conductive layer, the main insulation layer, an outer conductive layer, an outer conductor and an outer insulation/jacket.
+Fig. 1: Typical XLPE insulated cable design.
 At places where two cable sections are connected, theses layers have to be re-built in the same way by applying a cable joint or splice.
 At the cable termination, the layers have to be treated such that they can withstand all resulting electrical and environmental stresses.
 This is done by mounting a cable termination.

 Besides these main cable accessories, there are several combinations and modifications such as connectors and pluggable systems.
 The main resulting tasks include:

 1. Electrical connection;